 What is the projected salary growth for graduates of Finance programs?

 Graduates with finance degrees often look forward to competitive salaries that can increase significantly with experience, location, and specialization.
-The U.S. Bureau of Labor Statistics (BLS) projects steady growth in finance roles, with financial analyst positions expected to grow by 8% from 2022 to 2032.
+The U.S. Bureau of Labor Statistics (BLS) projects steady growth in finance roles, with financial analyst positions expected to grow by 8% in 2032.
 Personal financial advisors will see even stronger growth, projected at 13% over the same period, reflecting a rising demand for finance professionals across industries.

 According to recent data, starting salaries for finance majors can vary based on specific roles, with analysts earning an average of $69,419 annually and financial managers reaching averages around $139,790.
 To explore more about specific salaries in finance roles, see this comprehensive guide on how much do finance majors make.